 This evening I read for my first time John Henry Newman’s Sermon 15 on “The Principle of Continuity between the Jewish and Christian Churches.”

+Without question, among the 100+ summer schools/programs/conferences, etc. that I HAVE EVER EXPERIENCED, the Tertio Millennio Seminar ranks among the top five.
 The three-week, fully-funded seminar centred on Catholic social teaching takes place annually in Poland.
 The seminar includes: basking in the beauty of Poland’s churches, grappling with the difficult history of the twentieth century,Continue reading “Apply: Tertio Millennio Seminar on the Free Society”

 I arrived to Toronto to visit my Protestant friend for the week.
 She greeted me wishing me a happy new year and asking how I’d spent it.
 “Well,” I explained, “At the conference from which I just came, we venerated a relic of St. Francis Xavier’s right arm, the arm with which he baptized 100,000Continue reading “A Protestant and a Catholic discuss 465-year-old relic of St. Francis Xavier’s Arm”

 Last Christmas, I was searching for a book to take with me on Christmas holidays.
 I asked God, the Divine Librarian, to help me choose one.
 Since I was going to France, a book that had been on my shelf but that I had not yet read caught my eye when I read the backContinue reading “Shabbat for Christians”